beeceej/blog.beeceej.com/posts/md/writing-a-go-interpreter-in-go.md

 Since we're able to run the interpreter as a server, we can build many unique clients for it.
 Just write a plugin for your editor of choice and you can have much the same functionality that interpreted language users use and love on a daily basis.

-If you're interested in iGo you can find the project [here](https://github.com/beeceej/iGo)
+Keep in mind this project is under active development, What's written here will likely change! to follow the development keep an eye out for further posts!
+Or, if you're interested in iGo you can follow the development [here](https://github.com/beeceej/iGo).

 Part 1 of **_Writing a Go Interpreter in Go_**